 The many risks of herniated disc surgery should make every patient think at least twice before undergoing any operation for disc pain.
 There are so many different procedures and approaches to herniated disc surgery, which already shows that doctors often can not agree on the best way to solve many agonizing complaints.
 Additionally, back surgery is often very invasive and the complications associated with even the least damaging procedures can spell dire consequences for any affected patient.

-There are a great number of general risks associated with all forms of back surgery.
+There are many general risks associated with all forms of back surgery.
 Obviously, the more invasive the procedure is, the more risk is involved, both during and after the procedure.
 Here are many of the considerations which should be planned for and discussed with your surgeon prior to undergoing any spinal surgery:

 Nerve damage is common and may cause severe and permanent effects.

 Spinal fluid leaks are also common, but are usually easily correctable.
 Some can be problematic and may require follow up surgeries.

 Infection can ruin any surgical result and is common for large open procedures.
 Infection can cause serious health effects and can even be fatal.

 Poor surgical results plague the back pain industry and the majority of surgeries are simply not successful in the long run.

 Failed herniated disc surgery syndrome is rampant and leads to a progressive downward spiral of disability and pain, often without any solution possible.